mriddle/mriddle/index.md

 # Matthew Riddle

-Staff Software Engineer at Zendesk, working on the Modernization team to scale and evolve one of the oldest and largest Rails apps—handling over 2 billion hits per day.
+Staff Software Engineer at Be My Eyes, working to improve the lives of the blind and visually impaired through technology.

 With 15 years of experience across startups and global companies, he's moved between management and IC roles, always focusing on high-impact modernization, solving